Best of the Letters from 2014

 January 15, 2014

 Dear people at ESN, I would like to thank you very much for your Web site which has helped me more than I can say in helping me exit all "churches of God."
 I feel a true sense of freedom now that I could never had imagined whilst stuck in the organisations that I first joined in 1964, which was then called the Radio Church of God.
-I was a young lady of 24 then, and have spent the best part of my life in the WCG and offshoots (GCG [LCG], UCG, PCG and RCG) until I discovered your site last August.
-It was your site which finally woke me up to the real truth about all these groups, for which I am truly grateful, and I am going forward now in leaps and bounds, thanks to you.
-I do not know of anyone else in my area who has exited, and I was wondering if you could help me get in touch with anyone who would like to contact me.
-Thanks again. --Western Australia
+I was a young lady of 24 then, and have spent the main part of my life in the WCG and offshoots (GCG [LCG], UCG, PCG and RCG) until I discovered your site last August.
+It was your site which finally woke me up to the real truth about all these groups, for which I am truly grateful, and I am going forward now in leaps and bounds, thanks to you. --Western Australia

 January 18, 2014